LOG-IC® Frequently Asked Questions (FAQs)

 - Download rate with HF is faster than with UHF (i.e., 0.5 seconds vs. 5 seconds).

-- Data from tags is downloaded using LOG-IC CertiScan proprietary reader.
+- Data from loggers is downloaded using a Log-ic 360™ CertiScan® proprietary reader or the dedicated Mobile App.
 This protects data from being downloaded with a generic reader and is an additional security precaution important to many companies using RFID products.

 - HF works better around metals and fluids comprised of water than UHF.